 TGay Editor: Replace the text as follows (P120L23-28)

-The Number of Transmit Chains Reported (NTX NSTS) subfield is optionally present.
+The Number of STS Reported (NTX NSTS) subfield is optionally present.
 If present, it indicates the number of transmit chains STS being reported in the Extended TPC Link Adaptation Acknowledgement subfield.
 If the value of this field is greater than 0, the Activity field in the DMG Link Adaptation Acknowledgment element is reserved.

 The Extended TPC Link Adaptation Acknowledgement field is only present if the value of the Number of Transmit Chains STS Reported (NTX NSTS) subfield is greater than 0, and its format is shown in Figure 40.